Average Cost to Charge an Electric Car 2025

 The cost to fully charge an electric car ranges from £4-5 (Smart EQ, Citroen C-Zero) up to £20 or more (e.g. luxury Audi.
-Tesla and Porsche cars), assuming the unit cost of electricity is 24.5 pence per kWh (the effective cap in early summer of 2024).
-But those with an EV electricity tariff can potentially pay 70% to charge their cars.
+Tesla and Porsche cars), assuming the unit cost of electricity is 24.5 pence per kWh (the effective cap in early 2025).
+But those with an EV electricity tariff can potentially pay 70% less to charge their cars.

 In addition to your EV tariff, charging costs largely depend on the size of the car battery.
 A smaller battery is like a smaller petrol tank, in that it takes less energy to 'fill up'.
 (And on a related note: because smaller batteries store less energy, they deliver less range.)